HC pulls up drug controller for not examining properly how Gambhir got huge quantities of Fabiflu | Law-Order

 - India

-The high court said its confidence in the drug controller has shaken and rejected its status report filed in connection with its inquiry into procurement of the medicine by the cricketer-turned-politician Gambhir.
+The high court said its confidence in the drug controller has ''shaken completely'' and rejected as ''trash'' its status report on inquiry into procurement of the medicine by the cricketer-turned-politician Gambhir.

+''There is a fundamental error of approach.
+The manner in which you have conducted the investigation is questionable,'' it said.

-The high court said everyone knows that the drug was in short supply and while Gambhir bought thousands of strips of the medicine, other people who needed it could not get it on that day.
+The high court took strong exception to the drug controller’s report, which concluded that the dealers had ample stock to supply to others, and said everyone knows that the medicine was in short supply and while Gambhir bought thousands of strips of the medicine, other people who needed it could not get it on that day.

 “We have already said it is a malpractice.
 This tendency of people trying to take advantage and then trying to appear as a saviour when they themselves created the problem, has to be denounced.
 And then the person goes on to state he would do it again.
 If it continues, we know how to deal with it,” the bench said.